ARTHUR KRAMER ELEMENTARY, An IB World School

 Let’s be on time!
 In addition to late students missing essential learning, tardy arrivals are disruptive to the overall classroom and other students’ learning.
 Students with repeated late arrivals after 7:45 will be asked to make up any missed work and time.

 Teachers in each grade level will create a Behavior Management Plan that will clarify additional classroom expectations, reward systems, and consequences for inappropriate behavior.
-Parents/guardians and students will receive a copy of their grade level’s Behavior Management Plan.
 Disruptions, classroom discipline violations, and consequences will be communicated by the teacher(s) to parent/guardians in a timely manner.

-Parents/guardians and students will also receive a copy of the Dallas ISD’s Student Code of Conduct.
+Parents/guardians and students can find a copy of the Dallas ISD’s Student Code of Conduct online at dallasisd.org under the parents/students tab as well as the Kramer website.
 Behavior expectation assemblies will be conducted by the counselor and administrators on campus to review school appropriate behavior.
 Students that violate the Student Code of Conduct will receive an office referral.
 Parents/Guardians will be notified by teachers and campus administrators of violations and consequences.

 CAMPUS BEHAVIOR RECOGNITION

-We strive to develop the IB Attitudes: enthusiasm, independence, tolerance, creativity, integrity, respect, curiosity, commitment, appreciation, confidence, empathy, and cooperation.
-Students “spotted” showing IB attitudes will receive “Spotted Tickets”.
+We strive to develop the IB Learner Profile Attributes: balanced, caring, communicator, inquirer, knowledgeable, open-minded, principled, reflective, risk-taker and thinker.
+Students “spotted” showing IB Learner Profile attributes will receive “Spotted Tickets”.
 Two winners will be drawn, per grade level, to select a prize from the “Principal’s Spotted Ticket Prizes” each week.
 Winners will be announced each Friday during the daily announcements.

 Students are to model “HALL” expectations in the hallways while transitioning from one location to another: